Terms and conditions - DataPoint

 This licence is provided free of charge.

-You must use the following attribution statement when using the Data in your applications, as required by the Open Government Licence:
+Unless we advise you in writing that a different attribution statement should be used you must use the following attribution statement when using the Data in your applications, as required by the Open Government Licence:

 "Contains public sector information licensed under the Open Government Licence"

 Save as expressly provided by this licence and, if applicable, any additional licences granted to you by the Met Office, no Data may be copied, reproduced, adapted, publicly displayed, used to create derivative works, distributed or otherwise used in any way.

 You must not use any Data in a way that suggests any official status or that the Met Office endorses you or your use of the Data (including any product or application that incorporates the Data).